mcgidoug/mcgidoug/README.md

 - 👯 I’m looking to collaborate on **anything**

-- 👨‍💻 All of my projects are available at [https://mcgidoug.github.io/react-portfolio-1/](https://mcgidoug.github.io/react-portfolio-1/)
+- 👨‍💻 Some of my projects are available at [https://mcgidoug.github.io/react-portfolio-1/](https://mcgidoug.github.io/react-portfolio-1/)

 - 📫 How to reach me **mcgidoug@gmail.com**